aauss/epi-quark/docs/source/index.rst

 Welcome to epi-quark's documentation!
 =====================================

-**epi-quark** is a scoring library that helps to evaluate the prediction, detection, and annotation of infectious disease outbreaks.
+**epi-quark** is a library that, based on labeled data, scores outbreak detection, annotation or prediction algorithms by framing their tasks as multi-class and multi-label classification.

 The motivation for this library is the lack of scoring methods that produces comparable scores for algorithms that use different aggregation and testing strategies.

 Furthermore, this library also allows you to apply epidemiologically meaningful weighting.
-We can weight by case counts (detecting large outbreaks is more important than detecting small ones) or by spatio-temporal accuracy, i.e., we prefer detected outbreaks to be precise in location, onset, and length of the outbreak.
+Scores can be weighted by case counts (detecting large outbreaks is more important than detecting small ones) or by spatio-temporal accuracy, i.e., the user might prefer detection close to the location, onset date, and duration of the actual outbreak.

 .. note::